andols-dev/andols-dev/README.md

-My name is Andreas and I have a great interest in web development and my dream is to work with Full Stack Development.
+My name is Andreas and I have a great interest in web development.

 <h3>🔧 &nbsp;Tech Stack</h3>